Crisis Support by Location (Worldwide)

 I need my country

 Search for your country or choose your region below.
-Some country pages are live, while others are still being built.
+Some countries have main pages and others may still be growing.

 I need my region

-Start with a wider region such as Oceania, Europe, Americas, Asia, Africa, or global pathways.
+Start with Oceania, Americas, UK, Europe, Asia, Africa, MENA, or worldwide support pathways.

 I need worldwide contacts first

-Use international helplines or worldwide emergency number pages when you need a broad starting point.
+Use international helplines or worldwide emergency number pages as a broad starting point.

 Search & Filter by Location